 In my last post on the ethnic minorities of China (Hill Tribes of China), I described the luzhen as an instrument that makes a sound that stays with you for a long time.
-Well, there is another sound that one can hear in many villages of the Guizhou province that has a similar lingering effect.
+Well, another sound that one can hear in many villages of the Guizhou province has a similar lingering effect.
 It is the sound of the mallet used to pound indigo fabric.

 Enjoy the blues,